OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 ## Mapping for Soft Delete Configuration

 - When Jama is the target system, the Soft delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-- After the Soft Delete operation is performed by OpsHub Integration Manager in Jama, the entity will be deleted in Jama.
+- After the Soft Delete operation is performed by <code class="expression">space.vars.SITENAME</code> in Jama, the entity will be deleted in Jama.
 The deleted entity can be found in the "dashboard" of the corresponding project.
 - To only enable the logical delete operation in the target, "OH Soft Delete" field shall be mapped with the default value "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.

 ## Rank

 - Jama allows to organize the items in tree structure.
-To synchronize the items maintaining the tree structure, below configurations need to be performed in OpsHub Integration Manager.
+To synchronize the items maintaining the tree structure, below configurations need to be performed in <code class="expression">space.vars.SITENAME</code>.
   - Configure the **Children** and **Parent** relationship as per the standard [relationship configuration](../integrate/mapping-configuration.md#relationships).
   - Enable the rank synchronization, as described in [Rank configuration](../integrate/mapping-configuration.md#configuration) section.
     - Here make sure, the overwrite option is enabled for the Jama system for OH ENABLE RANK field.

 **Known Limitations:**
-- When Jama is configured as the source system in OpsHub Integration Manager:
+- When Jama is configured as the source system in <code class="expression">space.vars.SITENAME</code>:
   - When rank change is performed on item within same parent item, any field needs to be updated after changing the rank of the item.
     - Reason: When rank is changed for any item within the same parent, neither its **Updated** time is changed nor revision gets generated in jama.